CBIIT/cadsr-bulk-loader/README.md

 The caDSR Bulk Loader uploads metadata from an Excel spreadsheet into the caDSR.

+The caDSR Bulk Loader is developed in Java and requires Apache Ant for building.

 The caDSR Bulk Loader is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.